Updated: Sep 1, 2022

-If you are new to the world of eyelash extensions there different terms used for different techniques that you should undertsand.
-There are Classic, Hybrid and Volume extensions which each one is a different technique and we are going to cover the grounds of them all.
+If you are new to the world of eyelash extensions, different terms are used for different techniques that you should undertsand.
+They are Classic, Hybrid and Volume extensions in which each one is a different technique.
+We are going to cover the grounds of them all.
 One thing that each technique has in common when it comes to the installation is the isolation process.
-This is where you take one natural lash and get in-between your isolation tweezers so that when you place your extension, it won't get stuck to other lashes.
+This is where you take one natural lash and get it in-between your isolation tweezers so that when you place your extension, it won't get stuck to other lashes.
 So lets get to it!

 What are volume eyelash extensions?

 Volume eyelash extensions vary from a natural look which adds some length and volume, to a very dramatic and full look.
-The lashes range from 2D-6D and anything over a 4D is going to appear that your client is wearing a strip versus a natural look that classic and hybrid extensions would give.
+The lashes range from 2D-6D and anything over a 4D is going to appear that your client is wearing a strip versus the natural look that classic and hybrid extensions would give.
 This technique can be done with pre-made fans or the fans can be made by hand using a special tweezer.
-The fans are still attached to natural lashes but they come in .03, .05, .07 which are lighter than classic extensions.
+The fans are still attached to natural lashes but they come in .03, .05, .07 which are lighter than classic extensions as far as the thickness.
 It typically takes 2-4 hours depending on whether or not the technician uses pre-made fans.